“What is freelance writing anyways?”

 Yes, I’m 1000% sure.
 AI can’t replace high-quality freelance writers.

 I don’t think robots can do our jobs just yet (knock on wood).
 According to different studies, there are now hundreds of millions of freelancers around the world.
 And the trend is only going up.

-Get started now so you can learn the ropes, establish your online presence, and start making money online without working for a boss ever again!
+Get started now so you can learn the ropes, establish your digital footprint, and start making money from your laptop without working for a boss ever again!
 Learning how to operate a freelance writing business now is an awesome way you can create career stability for yourself.